Is it safe to travel in Peru?

 When is the best time to go to Peru?

 Travelers can visit Peru any time of the year.
-Dry season runs from May to November and this is typically the time that is most recommended.
+Dry season runs from May to October and this is typically the time that is most recommended.
 However, this is also the cooler time of year.
-Nighttime temperatures can drop to freezing at the height of the dry season.
-June, July and August are the most popular months to visit so you will tend to encounter much larger crowds during these months.
+May through October are the most popular months to visit so you will tend to encounter much larger crowds during these months.

-In the wet season (December to April), you can expect showers three to four afternoons a week.
+In the wet season (November to April), you can expect showers three to four afternoons a week.
 For travelers that don't mind a little drizzle and muddy trails, this time of year offers smaller crowds and greener hillsides, with wildflowers and orchids often in bloom.
+Usually, January and February sees the heaviest rains. (sometimes it rains in dry season so always be prepared with a rain poncho)

 Do I need a visa?